Nina Kotova: Career

 Shortly before the fall of the Soviet Union, Kotova defected to the West.
 In her early twenties, she briefly pursued her second career as a top high fashion model, working with such designers as Emanuel Ungaro, Missoni, Chanel and others for fashion shows and editorial.
-After she left the government owned cello in her country, her dream was to own a cello and to begin performing.
+After she left the government-owned cello in her country, her dream was to own a cello and to begin performing.

 In addition to her debut album for Philips Classics, she has recorded the Bloch Schelomo and her own Cello Concerto, the Dvorak Cello Concerto with the Philharmonia Orchestra for Sony, and the Deutsche Grammophon compilation Masters of the Bow, paying homage to the greatest cellists of the last 50 years.
 She released a recording of the Bach Cello Suites, a recording of Russian sonatas with pianist Fabio Bidini for Warner Classics, Nina Kotova Plays Tchaikovsky recording for Delos Productions with the Tchaikovsky Symphony Orchestra conducted by Vladimir Fedoseyev, «Romantic Recital» with pianist Jose Feghali, Solo Cello album release and "With Affection" album for cello and piano on Delos Productions.

 She has been the subject of numerous features in Vogue, Elle, Hello!, Harper's Bazaar, Newsweek, The Sunday Telegraph, 'The Wall Street Journal, 'The New York Post and HuffPost.

-She has appeared on the covers of Classic FM Magazine, Classical Music magazine, Gramophone China, Il Venerdi di Repubblica Italia, Record Forum, and Reader's Digest, on the Charlie Rose Show, "Breakfast With The Arts" and on Sky Group.
+She has appeared on the covers of Classic FM Magazine, Classical Music magazine, Gramophone China, Il Venerdi di Repubblica Italia, Record Forum, Reader's Digest, on the Charlie Rose Show, "Breakfast With The Arts", and on Sky Group.

 Kotova has worked on music and environmental projects with such actors and artists as Robert Redford, Jeremy Irons, Charles Dance, John Malkovich.

 As an artist, Kotova has been featured in the books of several leading photographers such as Arrowsmith: Fashion, Beauty & and Joyce Tenneson Joyce Tenneson: Transformations.